pbinkley/microcopying_1940/index.markdown

 That would be the real thing in view.</p>

 <p>I think it is this type of thing Mr. MacLeish wanted
-to get some expression of opinion on: What would be the thought <span style="page" id="page264">[p.264]</span> of the majority here as to the operation of such a service---that is, once you have acquired a negative, to service additional positives from it?</p>
+to get some expression of opinion on: What would be the thought <span class="page" id="page264">[p.264]</span> of the majority here as to the operation of such a service---that is, once you have acquired a negative, to service additional positives from it?</p>

 </div>